moliver28/research-handbook/content/handbook/support/workflows/data_handling.md

 Support team members are likely to encounter confidentiality levels in the course of working incidents or being involved in special projects.

-Somewhat more frequently you'll need to think through confidentiality levels when creating issues in [support-team-meta](https://gitlab.com/gitlab-com/support/support-team-meta/).
+Somewhat more frequently you'll need to think through confidentiality levels when creating Issues in [support-team-meta](https://gitlab.com/gitlab-com/support/support-team-meta/).

 ##### SAFE Framework and MNPI

-The SAFE framework and the concept of MNPI are more relevant to Support team members as GitLab team members than any specific job responsibility.
+The SAFE framework and the concept of MNPI are more relevant to Support team members as stewards of GitLab than any specific job responsibility.
 It's important to know that our actions in public can affect the company in a negative way, and potentially violate the law.

 As part of your work, you may be exposed to SAFE information as part of your duties, or as a result of being a part of a special proejct.
 If you are, you may be classified as [Designated Insider](/handbook/legal/publiccompanyresources/#designated-insiders), which can affect your ability to trade stock.